Fellowship For Collaborative Innovation:

 Guiding Question: How might we reimagine our current schools so that we sustain, flourish and thrive into the future.
 Using this guiding question, the team will develop a design question to explore over the course of the year.

-To accomplish this exciting and perhaps daunting task, Futurist Fellows will be teamed with a group of other big thinkers in the community to utilize a design-thinking paradigm to explore a subset of these big questions.
-Fellows will apply independently and be placed on the team.
+To accomplish this exciting and perhaps daunting task, Futurist Fellows have been teamed with a group of other big thinkers in the community to utilize a design-thinking paradigm to explore a subset of these big questions.
+Applicants with diverse personal and professional backgrounds are encouraged to apply.

 Not sure about how you work intersects with design thinking?
 Explore the many applications to education from one of the premier design-thinking firms, IDEO.